14 Subtle Ways Having A Toxic Parent Affects You As An Adult

 You try to be a good friend, you pay rent mostly on time, and you spoil the heck out of your dog — in other words, you’re crushing the whole adulting thing.
 But you also can’t have your weekly parental FaceTime without a beer and a panic attack, and you apologize for literally everything.
-So even when you’re winning at your career, you might already be staring in the mirror at some signs that you grew up with toxic parents.
+So, even when you’re winning at your career, you might already be staring in the mirror at some signs that you grew up in a toxic family — specifically with toxic parents.

 Of course, not everyone with major trust issues has toxic parents, and Henin stresses that “toxic” isn’t a clinical term in the way “abuse” is.
-But if your boss giving you some constructive feedback feels just like getting sent to your room when you were a kid, you might want to check out these nine signs that you have toxic parents.
+The best way to truly learn about your family dynamic is by going to therapy.
+But if your boss giving you some constructive feedback feels just like getting sent to your room when you were a kid, you might want to check out these 14 signs that you had a toxic parent and it’s affecting you now.

 You Find Trusting Relationships Difficult